 - The other party, not the victim, was MAINLY at fault for the accident.
 In New Jersey, it is not fatal in personal injury cases if the victim was SOMEWHAT at fault.
 However, if MOST of the fault lies with the victim, it is usually problematic.

 - The victim suffered a significant physical or mental injury.
-Preferably, an injury that objective medical tests, such as MRIs and X-rays, will confirm.
+Preferably, an injury that objective medical tests, such as MRIs or X-rays, will confirm.

 - The victim hires an experienced personal injury lawyer.
 One who will devote his personal attention to the case.
 An attorney who knows all the relevant laws, and who will be responsive to the client’s individual needs at all times.